wummel/home_bank_converter/README.md

 ## How to use

-home_bank_converter is a python library.
+home_bank_converter is a python package.

 ### Installation